-Will Shouse is entering his fifth season as head coach of the Asbury University men's basketball program and seventh overall as a collegiate head coach.
+Will Shouse is entering his sixth season as head coach of the Asbury University men's basketball program and eighth overall as a collegiate head coach.
 After returning to his alma mater in June of 2008, the 2002 alum has spent a total of 12 seasons on the court for the Eagles, four as a player and another four as an assistant from 2002-2006.

-The 2011-12 season was marred by injuries, losing two key players to ACL injuries and another to a stress fracture before the season started.
-The team did manage to provide some highlights despite finishing 12-17 overall.
-The first highlight came in the Luce Center on January 26 as the Eagles upset No. 15 Indiana Southeast 78-75.
-Shouse led the Eagles to the KIAC semi-finals after upsetting defeating their second Top-25 team, this time taking down No. 17 Indiana East in overtime 96-93 in Richmond, Ind.
+Despite finishing 12-17 overall, Shouse and the Eagles provided some noteworthy highlights in the 2011-12 season.
+The first came in the Luce Center on January 26 as the Eagles upset No. 15 Indiana Southeast 78-75.
+The second came just weeks later as Shouse led the Eagles to the KIAC semi-finals after defeating their second Top-25 team, this time taking down No. 17 Indiana East in overtime 96-93 in Richmond, Ind.

-In 2010-11 Shouse led the Eagles to a share of the KIAC Regular-Season Title, it was only the second time in school history Asbury has been conference champions.
+In 2010-11 Shouse led the Eagles to a share of the KIAC Regular-Season Title-- proving to be just the second time in school history Asbury had been conference champions.
 The Eagles would finish the season 20-8 overall and 11-2 in the KIAC, tied with Indiana East and Indiana Southeast.
 It was the second 20-win season for Shouse at the helm of the Eagles, and only the fifth in the team's 20-year history.

 Shouse made quite a splash with the Eagles in his first season at the helm of the program.
 In 2008-09, Asbury finished 21-13, claimed the NCCAA Mid-East Region title and took fifth at the NCCAA Division I National Tournament.
 It marked the third-straight season guiding one of his teams to 20 wins, while it also earned him his third-consecutive NCCAA Mid-East Region Coach of the Year award.